There are so many things to do in Melaka (formerly known as Malacca) it is one of the must see places if you are traveling to Malaysia.

 Nearby the street art is a cafe called Bikini Toppings where you can enjoy delicious coconut shakes.

-6. Visit St Paul’s Church in Melaka
+6. Visit St Paul’s Church

 A must see spot in Melaka is St Paul’s Church.